elliswmartin/shhelpersLfA/README.md

        mogrify -resize 800x800\> *_mid.jpg

-4. Moves files to the `processed` folder when editing complete.
+4. Moves files to the `oa` folder when editing complete.

 # Usage (Mac Only)